 It means that you can anticipate to discover a test statistic as extreme as the one derived by your test only 1 percent of the time.

-It is a probability value that tells you how likely your collected figures would have happened under the detailed null hypothesis of your study.
+It is a probability value that tells you how likely your collected figures would have happened under the assumption that your null hypothesis of your study is true.

 You can use automatic probability value-calculating programmes or software.
 The calculation technique depends on the test statistic chosen for your study.